 - Take as directed.
 May be taken with or without food.

 - When used to prevent nausea associated with chemotherapy, Zofran is usually taken 30 minutes before chemotherapy.
 When used to prevent nausea associated with radiotherapy, Zofran is usually taken one-to-two hours before radiotherapy.
 When used to prevent nausea associated with surgery, Zofran is usually taken one hour before anesthesia.

 - The dose of Zofran orally disintegrating tablets is the same as Zofran solution.

 - When taking the orally disintegrating tablets, peel back the foil (do not attempt to push the tablet through the foil).
 Allow the tablet to dissolve in your mouth without chewing.

 - When taking Zofran oral solution, measure the correct dosage with the dosing syringe provided.

 - Consider laxatives to relieve or prevent constipation associated with Zofran.

-- Monitor for serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium]), fast heart rate, dizziness, flushing, muscle tremor or rigidity and stomach symptoms [including nausea, vomiting, diarrhea]).
+- Monitor for serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, and delirium]), fast heart rate, dizziness, flushing, muscle tremor or rigidity, and stomach symptoms [including nausea, vomiting, or diarrhea]).